Author, Andrew Gibson

 The disadvantage is the banks know that too.

-It probably won’t come as a complete surprise to hear that in terms of cost, the banks are generally not the best way to exchange large amounts of currency.
+It probably won’t come as a complete surprise that banks are not normally the cheapest way to exchange large amounts of currency.

 I suspect the banks can’t compete too aggressively because they are lumbered with very high costs.

-So, there doesn’t seem to be a great incentive for them to drive down their fees and charges.
+So, there isn’t a great incentive for them to cut their fees and charges.

 In contrast, a currency broker specialises in currency exchange.